Image Credit: sportzbuzz.net

 - Trophy Count: Zero IPL titles.

 Despite having a loyal fan base and promising squads over the years, Punjab Kings have failed to deliver consistent results.
-While the team reached the final in 2014, they’ve been mainly stuck in the middle or lower half of the points table.
+While the team reached the final in 2014 and 2025, they’ve been mainly stuck in the middle or lower half of the points table.
+However, their recent performances have shown immense potential.
+The upcoming season will be interesting to see if PBKS can lift their maiden title.

 What Went Wrong?